-Below are the top home improvement projects for 2017 that provide the best ROI and peace of mind for project investors.
+Below are the top home improvement projects that provide project investors with the best ROI and peace of mind.

 Sealing leaks around the house with caulk, spray foam, and weather stripping can save you about 5% to 30% per year.

 Installing more ENERGY STAR products, storm windows, and doors can help reduce air infiltration by 20%.
 Storm windows alone can reduce heat loss by 25% to 50%.

 Tuning up or upgrading heating and cooling systems with appropriate insulation, air sealing, and thermostat settings can cut your energy usage from 20% to 50%.